fltk/fltk/README.MSWindows.txt

 There are currently three main configurations supported by FLTK with the GNU tools:

     1. Cygwin: Built using the Cygwin toolset and using the Unix-like POSIX compatibility layer provided by the Cygwin DLL.
+       License: GPL or non-free commercial license (ask Redhat).

-    2. Cygwin using the "-mno-cygwin" option: Built using the Cygwin toolset but not using the Cygwin DLL.
+    2. Cygwin using the MinGW cross compiler suite: Built using the Cygwin tools but not using the Cygwin DLL.
+       License: freely distributable on all Windows systems.

     3. MinGW: Built using the MinGW utilities, compiler and tools.
-This is, in many aspects, analogous to the Cygwin "-mno-cygwin" option.
+This is, in many aspects, analogous to (2.).
 This is the recommended one if you want to build native Windows programs only.
+       License: freely distributable on all Windows systems.

  Recommended Command Line Build Environment